No Knead Crusty Round Bread in a Dutch Oven

 - Carefully place the dough in the hot dutch oven.
 Put the lid on and place in the oven.

 - Use a spatula to remove the bread form the dutch oven and place it on a cooling rack.
-Allow the bread to cool down slightly before you slice it.
+Allow the bread to cool down slightly before slicing it.